ZebTheWizard/Gemmms/README.md

 ![img](src/public/img/screenshot-3.jpg)
 ![img](src/public/img/screenshot-4.jpg)

-## Advanced
-This step is optional and only necessary if you want to rewrite URLs.
-Doing so means your content depends on a server and will ultimately cost money to publish.
-Hosting static content for free is possible if you search around, yet "compute" is what you desire.

-1. Run `bun index.js`
-2. Modify server to fit your needs
-3. Publish

 ## Stack
 Oh yes how could this be forgotten.
 Chione is built on the following technologies:
 * Bun